 FIGS & SEXUALITY: Of the c.
-150 Bornean fig species 47 specics are monoecious (both sexes in one tree) and 103 species are dioecious (each plant is either male or female).
-From DNA studies it is known that monoecy is ancestral i.e. all figs were originally monoecious and diocey only developed much later in fig history.
+150 Bornean fig species 47 species are monoecious (both sexes in one tree) and 103 species are dioecious (each plant is either male or female).
+From DNA studies it is known that all figs were originally dioecious and monoecious figs were a later development in fig history.

 EXTERNAL CLUES to the sexuality of dioecious figs are most obvious with Sections Sycidium and Eriosycea (all members of which are dioecious).
 Male figs are nearly always larger and paler than female figs. The fact that certain dioecious male and female figs could be separated in the field was first pointed out by Hill (1967) working in Hong Kong.

 Frank Lambert (1992) was the first to describe sexual differences in Malesian figs.

 “A comparison of the figs from three male Ficus species F. heteropleura, F. obscura and F. parietalis at Kuala Lompat, West Malaysia showed that there were distinctive, consistent differences in colour, texture and morphology between figs on male and female plants.
 Male figs are always paler in coloration than female figs and do not exhibit the colour changes associated with ripening.
 The male figs of F. parietalis are pale orange at all stages whilst female trees produced orange seed figs which ripen dark red.”

 Adapted from Fig Dimorphism in Bird-Dispersed Gynodioecious Ficus Lambert (1992)